 If you want to be remembered for your beauty or wealth, then your goals should align with making that happen.
 I’ll only encourage you to consider if it will all have been worth it when you are on your deathbed.
 Will you feel like you’ve come full circle?
 Will you be ready to move on to whatever’s next, knowing you’ll be remembered as the woman who owned the nicest car in the neighborhood?

 Do What Makes You Happy

 Although it may seem like it, life is not a competition.
 LIFE isn’t a competition.
 It’s life.
 You live it, and you do what you want to do…or do you?

-While it’s good to be competitive in sports and work because as we all know, hard work pays off, that being satisfaction/enjoyment/success, life itself is not a competition.
-Whatever it is if it doesn’t make you happy, why are you doing it?
+While it’s good to be competitive in sports and work because as we all know, hard work pays off whether its satisfaction, enjoyment or success, life itself is not a competition.
+Whatever it is if it doesn’t make you happy, stresses you, doesn’t contribute to the overall quality of your life, why are you doing it?